jorund1/nav/doc/reference/dhcpstats.rst

   doesn't get intermingled.

-  They are usually set in the *dhcpstats.conf* NAV configuration file along with other per-server options; the sole exception to this is for standalone scripts meant to run on the DHCP server itself and not by NAV.
+  They are usually set in the *dhcpstats.conf* NAV configuration file along with other per-server-instance options; the sole exception to this is for standalone scripts meant to run on the DHCP server itself and not by NAV.
 In this latter case, server names are usually given as a command-line argument to the script.

 .. _dhcpstats_group_name_definition:
 Group names